blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

+.. role:: python(code)
+    :language: python

 How to use tsfresh on a cluster
 ===============================

-Sometimes the amount of time series data is too much to be processed on a singular machine.
+Sometimes the volume of your time series data is too large to be processed on a singular machine.
-Instead, it may be necessary to distribute the extraction of the features on a cluster.
+Instead, it may be necessary to distribute the extraction of the features to a cluster.
-Indeed, it is possible to extract features with *tsfresh* on a network of computational units.
+Indeed, it is possible to extract features with *tsfresh* in a distributed fashion.

-This chapter will explain how you can distribute the feature extraction on a cluster.
-Also, we will explain how you can construct custom Distributors, to user other distributed python frameworks.
+This page will explain how to setup a distributed *tsfresh*.

 The distributor class
 '''''''''''''''''''''

-To distribute the calculation of features, we use a certain object, the distributor.
+To distribute the calculation of features, we use a certain object, the Distributor class (contained in :mod:`tsfresh.utilities.distribution` module).
 Essentially, a Distributor organizes the application of feature calculators to data chunks.

-It maps the feature calculators to the data chunks and then reduce them, meaning that it combines the results of the individual mapping into one object, the feature matrix.
+It maps the feature calculators to the data chunks and then reduces them, meaning that it combines the results of the individual mapping into one object, the feature matrix.

 So, Distributor will, in the following order,

-    1. calculate an optimal chunk_size based on the time series data
+    1. calculate an optimal `chunk_size` based on the time series data (by :func:~`tsfresh.utilities.distribution.DistributorBaseClass.\_calculate_best_chunk_size`)
     2. split the time series data into chunks
     3. distribute the applying of the feature calculators on the data chunks, called map
-    4. collect the results
-    5. close all connections in the end
-    6. combine the results, called reduce, into the feature matrix
+    4. combine the results, called reduce, into the feature matrix
+    5. close all connections, clean the network (by :func:`tsfresh.utilities.distribution.DistributorBaseClass.close`)

-So, how can you use such a Distributor?
-You will have to pass it into as the distributor argument to the :func:`tsfresh.feature_extraction.extract_features` method.
+So, how can you use such a Distributor to extract features?
+You will have to pass it into as the :python:`distributor` argument to the :func:~`tsfresh.feature_extraction.extract_features` method.~

-The following example shows how to define the MultiprocessingDistributor, which will distribute the calculations to a local pool of threads:
+The following example shows how to define the MultiprocessingDistributor, which will distribute the calculations to a local pool of threads:~

 .. code:: python